 According to McKinsey, email beats social by 40x for customer acquisition.
 Indeed, Marketers, in general, would often use this tactic to engage with a large audience.
-GDPR contribute to add great value for the customer relationships:
+GDPR contribute to adding great value to the customer relationships:

-It made better understanding your audience an essential requirement and accelerated the need for value-based customer relationships.
+- It made a better understanding of your audience an essential requirement and accelerated the need for value-based customer relationships.

-It brought back an awareness about the importance of taking the time to understand customers and their interests, to really understand them.
+- It brought back an awareness of the importance of taking the time to understand customers and their interests, to really understand them.

 Rather than focusing on less personal, volume marketing, or ‘the numbers game’, businesses need to refocus on building trust relationships with their audience – something many may have forgotten.
 This is all the more true after the last year when the global landscape has been so uncertain.